-Once the stage is finally set and the loved one struggling from addiction is in the room, its easy for some members in attendance to feel like its their turn to have the spotlight.
-Addiction and intervention isn’t about keeping score, though some interventionists might ask you to write a list or a letter detailing the many ways your loved one’s addiction has had an effect personally.
+Once the stage is finally set, and the loved one struggling from addiction is in the room, it’s easy for some members in attendance to feel like it’s their turn to have the spotlight.
+Addiction and intervention aren’t about keeping score, though some interventionists might ask you to write a list or a letter detailing the many ways your loved one’s addiction has affected you personally.
 However, with the pressure and the nerves of the moment, it is easy for someone to burst into an emotional display, which runs the risk of upsetting the entire intervention approach.
-The point of an intervention is to create a calm and stable environment full of effective communication so that the addict in question doesn’t feel bombarded or triggered to run out and use.
+An intervention is to create a calm and stable environment full of effective communication so that the addict in question doesn’t feel bombarded or triggered to run out and use.

 Understand that it might not go the way you want it to

-The use of ultimatums in an intervention setting are controversial because someone who is under the influence of an addiction is not capable of weighing their consequences- that is part of why their addiction has continued to develop.
-If your interventionist suggests that you use ultimatums, it is important for you to be prepared to stick to those ultimatums, however severe you make your consequences to be.
-Otherwise you send the message that you aren’t serious about your loved one’s addiction being a problem.
+The use of ultimatums in an intervention setting is controversial because someone under the influence of addiction cannot weigh their consequences- that is part of why their addiction has continued to develop.
+If your interventionist suggests that you use ultimatums, you need to be prepared to stick to those ultimatums, however severe you make your consequences of being.
+Otherwise, you send the message that you aren’t serious about your loved one’s addiction being a problem.

 Design For Change offers intervention services so that you and your family can get your loved one safely into treatment.
 Our residential treatment programs can be customized to fit any length of time, including long term treatment.
-Offering a refuge from addiction, our dedication to sobriety helps our clients change their lives one step at a time, one day at a time.
-For information on how our programs are changing lives for the better, call us today: (877) 267-3646
+Offering a refuge from addiction, our dedication to sobriety helps our clients change their lives one step at a time, one day at a time, for information on how our programs are changing lives for the better.